clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 > interesting, but is only mention in passing.
 Similar for the
 > destabilization in Section 10.3.

-We tried to summarize the salient points for domain experts, which are welcome to look at the mechanized proofs for all the details.
+We tried to summarize the salient points for domain experts, who are welcome to look at the mechanized proofs for all the details.
 This being said, we would be happy to receive recommendations from reviewers on which technical points to expose more directly in the